JD Spicer Zeb Solicitors Banner Image

 Being a member of a terrorist organisation

-Under Section 11 of the Terrorism Act 2000, a person may be charged with ‘being a member of a terrorist organisation; if they belong or profess to belong to a proscribed organisation.
+A person may be charged with ‘being a member of a terrorist organisation if they belong or profess to belong to a proscribed organisation.

 Support of a terrorist organisation

-A proscribed organisation is an organisation that the Home Secretary believes commits or permits acts of terrorism, prepares for terrorism, promotes or encourages terrorism or is otherwise concerned in terrorism.
+A proscribed organisation is an organisation that the Home Secretary believes commits or permits acts of terrorism, prepares for terrorism, promotes or encourages terrorism or is otherwise concerned with terrorism.

 Collecting of information